-Cry is signed by making a sad face and tracing imaginary tears down your face using your index fingers.
-Start with your index finger extended, just below your eye, and move the index finger down your face.
-Alternate with the opposite index finger on the other side of the face.
-Move your index fingers up and down your cheeks in alternating motions, making your face look unhappy and projecting real emotion so that your baby understands the meaning.
+Cry is signed by looking sad and tracing imaginary tears down your face using your index fingers.
+Start with your dominant index finger extended just below your eye, and move the index finger down your face.
+Alternate with the other index finger on the opposite cheek.
+Move your index fingers up and down your cheeks in alternating or simultaneous motions, making your face look unhappy so that your baby understands the meaning.

 The sign cry can be used to label the emotion when your baby or someone else is crying.
-Being able to label the emotion and sharing it with you can reduce your baby's crying and avoid contagion when someone nearby is crying.
-"Julia is crying.
-Why don't we go and try to cheer her up?"
+Being able to name the emotion and share it with you can reduce your baby's crying and avoid contagion when someone else nearby is crying.
+"Jacinta is crying.
+Shall we cheer her up?"